 - Latitudes: Between 85 and -75 degrees

-"The Orionids are also framed by some of the brightest stars and planets in the night sky, which lend a spectacular backdrop for these showy meteors," NASA wrote on a web page about the annual shower.
+"The Orionids are also framed by some of the brightest stars and planets in the night sky, which lend a spectacular backdrop for these showy meteors," NASA officials wrote on a reference page about the annual shower.

 Remnants from this shower, as well as the Eta Aquarids in May, come from Halley's Comet.
 The comet is the most famous "periodic" visitor to the inner solar system, swinging by the sun every 76 years.
 It was last visible from Earth in 1986, and will not approach the area again until 2061.
 The comet leaves behind a debris trail of small fragments, into which Earth plows twice a year.
 [Photos: Orionid Meteor Shower of 2012]